DVD

 Opening and closing a DVD-ROM drive

-A DVD-ROM (digital versatile disc read-only memory) drive can be opened by pressing the tray eject button on the front of the drive (pictured right).
+A DVD-ROM (Digital Versatile Disc Read-Only Memory) drive can be opened by pressing the tray eject button on the front of the drive (pictured right).
 To close the DVD-ROM drive, press the eject button again or, in some cases, gently push on the front of the tray.

 A DVD drive can also be manually opened by inserting the end of the paperclip into the drive eject hole.
 Insert it gently until you feel resistance, then press in a little further to activate the release mechanism.
-If done properly, the tray should open a little bit, and you can use your fingers to pull the tray out gently.
+If done properly, the tray should open slightly, and you can use your fingers to pull the tray out gently.
 Manually opening or ejecting the tray can be useful for removing a CD or DVD that is stuck.

 The history of DVD